christianalfoni/formsy-react/README.md

   - Added [cross input validation](#formsyaddvalidationrule)
   - Fixed bug where validation rule refers to a string
   - Added "invalidateForm" function when manually submitting the form

-**0.4.1**
-  - Fixed bug where form element is required, but no validations

-**0.4.0**:
-  - Possibility to handle form data manually using "onSubmit"
-  - Added two more default rules. *isWords* and *isSpecialWords*

-**0.3.0**:
-  - Deprecated everything related to buttons automatically added
-  - Added onValid and onInvalid handlers, use those to manipulate submit buttons etc.

 [Older changes](CHANGES.md)